Kyren223/Kyren223/README.md

 - Since 2019 - using Spigot, a Minecraft development library
 - Since January 2024 - Vim Motions
 - Since 2022 - using Godot, a game engine

-## Projects
-- [Trident](https://github.com/Kyren223/Trident) - an open source IntelliJ IDE plugin to improve navigation efficiency, inspired by the nvim plugin [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2).
-- [Kapi](https://discord.gg/3vcQNZA8zC) - a Minecraft plugins framework which aim to turn Minecraft into a Game Engine by providing a wide range of utilities and functionality. examples include a Particle system, imrpoved Tasks, Math utilities, type-safe commands and more to come.
-- [Krypton](https://github.com/Kyren223/Krypton) (WIP) - a compiler written in Rust, for a language I called "Krypton", mostly for education purposes.
-The source code is being parsed and turned into into bytecode which is then executed by a virtual machine.

-## Goals
-TODO

 ## Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">